 The Future Of Batman On Film

 The new masked hero is, of course, Robert Pattinson as Batman.
-Although he’s perhaps best known for jump-starting a bunch of millennials into puberty as Edward Cullen, he’s spent recent years in much more interesting roles, as can be seen in the Lighthouse trailer.
-He’s played a lot of oddballs, which is honestly great.
+Although you might know him best for jump-starting a bunch of millennials into puberty as Edward Cullen, he’s spent recent years in much more interesting roles.
+Basically, he’s played a lot of oddballs, which is honestly great.
 Batman is a billionaire who dresses up in a bat costume so he can perform vigilantism.
 So, he’s not exactly run-of-the-mill.
 And the best Batmen have always been the weirdest choices.

 Salomé Gonstad is a freelance writer who grew up in the swampy wilds of south Alabama.
 When she's not yelling about pop culture on the internet, she's working on a supernatural thriller about her hometown.
 Also, we're pretty sure she's a werewolf.
 Email her at [email protected]